skatejs/skatejs/README.md

 - Skate does not override any native Custom Element methods.
 - Skate is only slightly larger than the Custom Element polyfill (28k vs 17k, min not gzipped).
 - You can have multiple versions of Skate on the page.
-- Skate can work with the WebComponentsJS polyfills on the page, but will ignore the Custom Element polyfill for v0 (it cannot ignore it for v1 yet, unfortunately).
+- If the WebComponentsJS polyfills are on the page, Skate will use those instead.
+Beware, though, using the WebComponentsJS Custom Element polyfill may degrade performance over just using Skate as is.